iskoo-14/SVD-for-Image-Compression/README.md

 - Energy retention
 - Compression efficiency

+## 📄 Project Files

-⚠️ **The complete implementation, experiments, visualizations, and results are entirely contained in `software.ipynb`.**
+- `software.ipynb` – contains the complete implementation, experiments, and visualizations.
+- `report.pdf` – contains the full lab report, which can be read independently of the source code.

 ## 📚 Theoretical Background

 ### 🔹 Singular Value Decomposition (SVD)